MCegla-JW/movie-night-frontend/README.md

 ## Invite Friends Modal

 I used Headless UI to create a modal where users can store and retrieve their party join code.
-The modal includes a “Copy to Clipboard” button for easy sharing, making it simple to invite friends to watch parties.
+The modal includes a “Copy to Clipboard” button for easy sharing, making it simple to invite friends to watch parties

 ```js
 const MyModal = ({ party }) => {